phpmd/phpmd/src/site/rst/rules/index.rst

 - `ExcessivePublicCount`__: A large number of public methods and attributes declared in a class can indicate the class may need to be broken up as increased effort will be required to thoroughly test it.
 - `TooManyFields`__: Classes that have too many fields could be redesigned to have fewer fields, possibly through some nested object grouping of some of the information.
 For example, a class with city/state/zip fields could instead have one Address field.
 - `TooManyMethods`__: A class with too many methods is probably a good suspect for refactoring, in order to reduce its complexity and find a way to have more fine grained objects.
-- `ExcessiveClassComplexity`__: The WMC of a class is a good indicator of how much time and effort is required to modify and maintain this class.
+- `ExcessiveClassComplexity`__: The Weighted Method Count (WMC) of a class is a good indicator of how much time and effort is required to modify and maintain this class.
+The WMC metric is defined as the sum of complexities of all methods declared in a class.
 A large number of methods also means that this class has a greater potential impact on derived classes.

 __ codesize.html#cyclomaticcomplexity
 __ codesize.html#npathcomplexity